aws-samples/sagemaker-ssh-helper/README.md

     time.sleep(10)
 ```

-The method `is_last_session_timeout()` will help to prevent unused resources and the job will end if there's were no SSM or SSH sessions for the specified period of time.
+The method `is_last_session_timeout()` will help to prevent unused resources and the job will end if there's no SSM or SSH sessions for the specified period of time.
+It will count active SSM sessions, and time out when there are no sessions left.

-Keep in mind that SSM sessions will [terminate automatically due to user inactivity](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-preferences-timeout.html), but SSH sessions will keep running until either a user terminates them or network timeout occurs (e.g., when local machine hibernates).
+*Note:* Keep in mind that SSM sessions will [terminate automatically due to user inactivity](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-preferences-timeout.html), but SSH sessions will keep running until either a user terminates them manually or network timeout occurs (e.g., the user closes the laptop lid or disconnects from Wi-Fi).
+If the user leaves the local machine unattended and connected to Internet, SSM sessions started by `aws ssm start-session` command will time out, but SSH-over-SSM sessions started with `sm-local-ssh-training connect` will stay open.

-Consider also sending e-mail notifications for users of the long-running jobs, so the users don't forget to shut down unused resources.
+Consider sending e-mail notifications for users of the long-running jobs, so the users don't forget to shut down unused resources.
+See [the related question in FAQ](FAQ.md#i-want-to-send-users-the-sms-or-email-notification-when-the-placeholder-training-job-has-issues-with-low-gpu-utilization-how-to-do-that) for more details.

 Make also sure that you're aware of [SageMaker Managed Warm Pools](https://docs.aws.amazon.com/sagemaker/latest/dg/train-warm-pools.html)
 feature, which is also helpful in the scenario when you need to rerun your code multiple times.